Acadia of the West

 Second building donated to DCHF by Newell Family.

 Dedication of the Newell building that was donated to the Damar Community Historical Foundation was held on May 25.
 The building was donated in honor of the late Loren Newell, who was a long-time contributor to the city of Damar.

-The newly-created Damar Community Historical Foundation has continued to make progress in their goal of preserving the history of the town of Damar and to create economic development opportunities.
+The Damar Community Historical Foundation has continued to make progress in their goal of preserving the history of the town of Damar and to create economic development opportunities.
 The latest improvement is the addition of a website that will help visitors navigate that progress and to give them a portal for information.
 Click here to access the website.